CosmoMyzrailGorynych/FilterJS/README.md

 - Make your commits as atomic as possible.
 Commit one serious change at a time.
 - Make sure the `gulp lint` task shows no errors.
 Warnings are ok until you understand what you are doing, but they can still reveal some common gotchas.
 Stylint will tell false positives on every `riot-tag`, because it's an old rubbish, but keep an eye on its other warnings.
 - Use [gitmoji guide](https://gitmoji.carloscuesta.me/) for naming your commits.
 Use the imperative mood, like `:sparkles: Add a "Blend" block to Processing`.
+Add two emojis to better describe a commit, if needed.

 ## Help wanted!